 There comes a time in every email marketer’s life when they want to change their email service provider for some reason or another.
-Usually it’s because switching ESPs can improve service, optimize email marketing campaigns and improve overall ROI.
+Usually it’s because switching ESPs or email relays can improve service, optimize email marketing campaigns and improve overall ROI.

 Unfortunately, this desire tends to stay exactly that – a desire.